ajohnson25/food-selector/README.md

 # food-selector
+<p><a href="https://www.figma.com/proto/QcnpcpCPR9zDqoQrdHv6ol/Food-Selector?embed_host=share&node-id=14%3A16&scaling=min-zoom">Design Markup</a></p>
+<p><a href="https://chromative-food-selector.herokuapp.com/">Demo site with latest version</a></p>

-Food selector is a Node.js application that asks if a user likes, doesn't like, or hasn't had a food from a list that has a variety of foods.
+Food selector is a Node.js application currently under development that asks if a user likes, doesn't like, or hasn't had a food from a list that has a variety of foods.

-Will use the USDA FoodData Central API located at https://fdc.nal.usda.gov/index.html